mattmaynes2/aria/hub/exchange/test/TestPlan.md

 The system should be able to report on its own status.
 The hub needs to have a state that can be queried.
 This state should include the system mode as well as any other system details.

+## Console Input

+The system needs to be interactive so that commands can be entered and the system can be monitored.
+The system should start in interactive mode by default.